gin0115/pinkcrab_function_constructors/README.md

 }

 ```

+> For more details, please read the [wiki](https://bitbucket.org/pinkcrab/function_constructors/wiki/Home)

 ## Annotaions
 Throughout the docs and the codebase we use elm style annotaions.
 These should hopefully make it easier for you to see how the functions can all fit together.